-PHY mode In PHY mode, an external serial transceiver is connected to the port.
-This is used back-to-back connected transceivers.
-This mode is typically used for on-board
+- PHY mode In PHY mode, an external serial transceiver is connected to the port.
+This is used for off-board USB connections. - TLL modeIn TLL mode, internal logic is enabled to emulate the functionality of two back-to-back connected transceivers.
+This mode is typically used for on-board USB connections to USB-capable peripherals.